osmoscraft/osmosnote/README.md

 # Manual

+## Clipboard

+- Without secure HTTPS origin, clipboard API won't work.
+You can use either localhost or use a real SSL certificate.

 ## Tagging

 - Tags are case sensitive.
 However, during the search, tags are case insentivie to encourage spontaneous discovery